-Error Possible causes Remedy Local display dark and no output signals Supply voltage does not match that specified on the nameplate.
+Error Possible causes Remedial action Local display is dark, but signal output is within the valid range The cable of the display module is not plugged in correctly.
+Insert the plug correctly into the main electronics module and display module.
+Local display dark and no output signals Supply voltage does not match the voltage specified on the nameplate.
 Apply the correct supply voltage .
-Local display dark and no output signals The polarity of the supply voltage is wrong.
-Correct the polarity.
+Local display dark and no output signals Supply voltage has incorrect polarity.
+Reverse polarity of supply voltage.
 Local display dark and no output signals No contact between connecting cables and terminals.
-Check the connection of the cables and correct if necessary.
+Ensure electrical contact between the cable and the terminal.
 Local display dark and no output signals Terminals are not plugged into the I/O electronics module correctly.
 Terminals are not plugged into the main electronics module correctly.
 Check terminals.
-Local display dark and no output signals I/O electronics module is defective.
-Main electronics module is defective.
-Order spare part → 🖺 264.
-Local display is dark, but signal output is within the valid range Display is set too bright or too dark.
-Set the display brighter by simultaneously pressing ± + E. Set the display darker by simultaneously pressing □ + E. Local display is dark, but signal output is within the valid range The cable of the display module is not plugged in correctly.
-Insert the plug correctly into the main electronics module and display module.
-Local display is dark, but signal output is within the valid range Display module is defective.
-Order spare part → 🖺 264.
+Local display dark and no output signals I/O electronics module is defective.Main electronics module is defective.
+Order spare part → 🗎 263.
+Local display cannot be read, but signal output is within the valid range Display is set too bright or too dark.
+Set the display brighter by simultaneously pressing Local display is dark, but signal output is within the valid range Display module is defective.
+Order spare part → 🖺 263.
 Backlighting of local display is red Diagnostic event with "Alarm" diagnostic behavior has occurred.
-Take remedial measures → 🖺 190 Text on local display appears in a foreign language and cannot be understood.
-Incorrect operating language is configured.
-1. Press 2 s □ + ± ("home position").
-2. Press □.
-3. Set the desired language in the Display language parameter (→ □ 144).
+Take remedial measures → 🖺 189 Text on local display appears in a language that cannot be understood.
+The selected operating language cannot be understood.
+1. Press □ + ₺ for 2 s ("home position").
+2. Press 5.
+3. Configure the required language in the Display language parameter (→ 6 143).
 Message on local display: "Communication Error" "Check Electronics" Communication between the display module and the electronics is interrupted.
 Check the cable and the connector between the main electronics module and display module.
-Order spare part →
+Order spare part → ■ 263.